-BASIC SAFETY INFORMATION IMPORTANT!
+RASIC SAFFTY INFORMATION IMPORTANT!

 - Dangers, Warnings, and Cautions alert you to important operating instructions or to potentially hazardous situations.
 Pay special attention to these items.

-This Smoke/CO Alarm is approved for use in single-family residences.
-It is NOT designed for - marine or RV use. - A CAUTION! - This combination Smoke/Carbon Monoxide Alarm has two separate Alarms.
-The CO Alarm is not designed to detect fire or any other gas.
-It will only indicate the presence of carbon monoxide gas at the sensor.
-Carbon monoxide gas may be present in other areas.
-The Smoke Alarm will only indicate the presence of smoke that reaches the sensor.
-The Smoke Alarm is not designed to sense gas, heat or flames
+This Smoke Alarm is approved for use in single-family residences.
+It is NOT designed for - marine or RV use.
+A CAUTION! - The Smoke Alarm will only indicate the presence of smoke that reaches the sensor. - The Smoke Alarm is not designed to sense gas, heat or flames.
+This carbon monoxide alarm is designed to detect carbon monoxide gas from ANY source of combustion. - A WARNING! - This Smoke Alarm cannot operate without working batteries.
+Removing the batteries for any reason, removes your protection.
+NEVER ignore any Alarm.
+See "If Your Smoke Alarm Sounds" for more information on how to - respond to an Alarm.
+Failure to respond can result in injury or death. - The Silence Features are for your convenience only and will not correct a problem.

-A WARNING!

-- NEVER ignore any Alarm.
-See "If Your Smoke/CO Alarm Sounds" for more information on how to respond to an Alarm.
-Failure to respond can result in injury or death.
-The Silence Features are for your convenience only and will not correct a problem.
 See "Using the Silence Features" for details.
-Always check your home for a potential problem after any Alarm. - Failure to do so can result in injury or death. - Test this Smoke/Co Alarm once a week.
+Always check your home for a potential problem after any Alarm.
+Failure to do so can result in injury or death. - Test this Smoke Alarm once a week.
 If the Alarm ever fails to test correctly, have it replaced immediately!
 If the Alarm is not working properly, it cannot alert you to a problem.